hyphacoop/handbook/roles.md

 **Standards**
 - No standards for storing pin.
 Don't keep anywhere near your hardware device
 - Standards for storing mnemonic
-    - Sealed envelope, lots of tape is fine
+    - Sealed envelope, lots of tape is fine, ideally in a safe deposit box
     - Try to keep the hardware device in a separate locked drawer

 **Availability expectations**